teuben/teunix/Install/Linux_U20.04.md

 (Personlization)
 7. Online Accounts
-      make a google account, this will give you access to google Drive etc. make sure you first login the browers to Drive, otherwise your Browser window will hang.
+      make a google account, this will give you access to google Drive etc. make sure you first login the browers to Drive, otherwise your Browser window will/might hang.

 (Hardware)
 1. Input Devices